Jartza/fireminipro/README.md

 - **Device operations:** Blank check, erase, logic test, read, and write functions fully integrated.
 - **Progress tracking:** Live progress and operation status while reading or writing chips.
 - **Cross-platform support:** Works on both macOS and Linux using Qt6.

 ---

+## Releases

+AppImage for Linux and DMG for MacOs (12 and up) are provided in the [releases](https://github.com/Jartza/fireminipro/releases/) page.

+---